 A goal of the H2L lab is to give students opportunities to become actively involved in the research, from the development of research questions or data collection and analyses to conference presentations or writing of manuscripts, with the aim of training students to become engaged critical thinkers and future scholars.
 Past members of the lab have gone on to doctorate programs in psychology, graduate training in public health, and mental health providers (seeking LPCC).
 Opportunities exist for both undergraduate and graduate students who have interests in clinical-counseling, health, or sport psychology.
 If you are interested in joining the H2L lab, please complete the Google Form below and contact Drs.
 Lara (firstname.lastname@example.org) or Rick LaCaille (email@example.com).

 Current or Recent Projects:

-Eating regulation within the context of Self-Determination Theory
+Body (dis)satisfaction, internalized weight bias, and eating regulation within the context of Self-Determination Theory

 Complementary health approaches among college students